angr/angr-doc/docs/loading.md

 ## The Loader

-Lt's re-load `/bin/true` and take a deeper look at how to interact with the loader.
+Let's re-load `/bin/true` and take a deeper look at how to interact with the loader.

 ```python
 >>> import angr, monkeyhex